cloudcreativity/laravel-json-api/docs/upgrade.md

 }
 ```

+### Adapters

+The `store` method has been renamed to `getStore` to avoid collisions with JSON API relation names.
+This change
+will only affect applications that are overloading internal adapter methods.

 ### Has-Many

 The method signatures for the `sync` and `detach` methods in the JSON API Eloquent `HasMany` relation have been